graphiti-api/graphiti-api.github.io/guides/concepts/debugging.md

 Which will return the average response time.

-{% include h.html tag="h4" text="2.3 Authorisation headers" a="authorisation-headers" %}
+{% include h.html tag="h4" text="2.3 Authorization headers" a="Authorization-headers" %}

-If you have an authorisation scheme implemented (for example [authenticate_or_request_with_http_token](https://api.rubyonrails.org/classes/ActionController/HttpAuthentication/Token.html) in rails) you can supply the `Authorization` http header value with the `AUTHORIZATION_HEADER` environment variable:
+If you have an Authorization scheme implemented (for example [authenticate_or_request_with_http_token](https://api.rubyonrails.org/classes/ActionController/HttpAuthentication/Token.html) in rails) you can supply the `Authorization` http header value with the `AUTHORIZATION_HEADER` environment variable:

 {% highlight bash %}
 $ export AUTHORIZATION_HEADER="Token --PRIVATE_API_KEY--"